usc-csci114/spring2025/labs/lab0/README.md

 5. Create a variable of type **int**
 6. Read in the users favorite number.
 7. Print out the message "Great to meet you <name>!
 Your favorite number is <num>!
 That's awesome." (where <name> and <num> are replaced by the users name and favorite number).
 8. Run your program inside Xcode.
-There is a minimal terminal inside xcode.
+There is a minimal terminal inside xcode so you can type the input there.

 #### Task 2: Run the program in a different terminal